Gene Roddenberry: Early career

 Roddenberry was promoted to head writer for The West Point Story and wrote ten scripts for the first season, about a third of the total episodes.
 While working for Ziv, in 1956, he pitched a series to CBS set aboard a cruise ship, Hawaii Passage, but they did not buy it, as he wanted to become a producer and have full creative control.
 He wrote another script for Ziv's series Harbourmaster titled "Coastal Security" and signed a contract with the company to develop a show called Junior Executive with Quinn Martin.
 Nothing came of the series.

-He wrote scripts for a number of other series in his early years as a professional writer, including Bat Masterson and Jefferson Drum.
+He wrote scripts for a number of other series in his early years as a professional writer, including The Jane Wyman Show, Bat Masterson and Jefferson Drum.
 Roddenberry's episode of the series Have Gun – Will Travel, "Helen of Abajinian", won the Writers Guild of America award for Best Teleplay in 1958.
 He also continued to create series of his own, including a series based on an agent for Lloyd's of London called The Man from Lloyds.
 He pitched a police-based series called Footbeat to CBS, Hollis Productions, and Screen Gems.
 It nearly made it into ABC's Sunday-night lineup, but they opted to show only Western series that night.

 Roddenberry was asked to write a series called Riverboat, set in 1860s Mississippi.
 When he discovered that the producers wanted no black people on the show, he argued so much with them that he lost the job.
 He also considered moving to England around this time, as Lew Grade wanted Roddenberry to develop series and set up his own production company.
 Though he did not move, he leveraged the deal to land a contract with Screen Gems that included a guaranteed $100,000, and became a producer for the first time on a summer replacement for The Tennessee Ernie Ford Show titled Wrangler.